makannew/Composer/README.md

 ### addLink

 Two or more properties or functions can link to each other by theire address.
 First address changes other addresses values.
-Then any changes to one of linked value cause updating all others value.```myComp.addLink(address1, address2)```
+Then any changes to one of linked value cause updating all others value.```myComp.addLink(myComp.obj1.prop1, Mycomp.obj2.prop2)```
+Addresses formating should be in conventional javascript object addressing and started from main composite object.
+Relative or referenced addressing is not accepted.

 ### removeLink

 By calling this method we can remove links between linked properties.
-It could be called from anywhere in composite. ```myComp.removeLink(address1, address2)```
+It could be called from anywhere in composite. ```myComp.removeLink(myComp.obj1.prop1, Mycomp.obj2.prop2)```

 #### set